 How To Notarize a Document in a Few Clicks

 iEditorial Note: These blog posts represent the opinion of DoNotPay’s Writers, but each person’s situation and circumstances vary greatly.
 As a result, you should make sure to do your own independent research.
 Because everyone is unique, our self-help tools are never guaranteed to help with any specific situation.
-DoNotPay is not a law firm and is not licensed to practice law.
-DoNotPay provides a platform for legal information and self-help.
+DoNotPay is not a law firm, is not licensed to practice law, and is not equivalent to the services of a licensed lawyer.
+DoNotPay provides a platform for legal information and self-help, and does not offer legal services.
+Third party news articles mentioned on our website do not necessarily reflect the views of the company, or the current services that we offer.

 How To Notarize a Document in a Few Clicks

-If you need to get your legal documents notarized for the first time, you might be confused by the whole process.
+If you need to get your documents notarized for the first time, you might be confused by the whole process.
 While the current notarization process is outdated and usually lengthy, you have a few other options to get your contracts notarized.

 DoNotPay is here to explain how to notarize documents in under five minutes.
 With our help, you’ll create professional contracts and have them notarized without having to go to a notary’s office.